 The lens is sharpest around f/5.6 where vignetting is also least pronounced, but even at f/2.4 remains acceptably sharp in the centre, albeit with noticeable vignetting in the corners.

-The lens is increasingly popular with Astrophotographers because of the superior clarity and sharpness.
-Additionally and most importantly for astrophotographers the lens handles coma exceptionally well.
-Comatic aberration or Coma is the stretching effect you find in the corners of ultra wide lenses.
+The lens is increasingly popular with Astrophotographers because of its superior clarity and sharpness.
+Additionally and most importantly for astrophotographers, the lens handles coma exceptionally well.
+Comatic aberration or Coma is the stretching effect you find in the corners of ultra-wide lenses.
 In astrophotography that produces stretched stars instead of pinpoint sharp.

-If you’re in the market for an ultra wide lens, then these links are from Amazon.co.uk – they were the cheapest prices I found in the UK at theme I bought the lens.
+If you’re in the market for an ultra-wide lens, then these links are from Amazon.co.uk – they were the cheapest prices I found in the UK at time I bought the lens.